Reading and writing are skills essential to professional success and lifelong satisfaction

 Utilizing a variety of improvisation games and scenework, the middle schoolers enjoy playful, creative interaction that is often abandoned during adolescence.
 They develop original scenes and skits, with an emphasis on character development, relationship, conflict, and inevitably...comedy!

-In a typical (non-pandemic) year, eighth graders complete a capstone performance project for the entire Countryside community.
-They present their comedic one-act or musical with costumes, microphones, light, and a full set on the Cathie Webber stage at the end of each school year.
+Each year eighth graders complete a capstone performance project for the entire Countryside community.
+They present their comedic one-act or musical with costumes, microphones, theater lighting, and a full set on the Cathie Webber stage.

 We care for the social and emotional side of our students